tingyu66/test/paper.md

 As a result, exafmm-t is concise in terms of lines of code.
 The core library consists of around 6,000 lines of code, which is an order of magnitude shorter than many other FMM packages.

+In addition,

 Our work combines techniques from several past efforts, with regards to data structures, algorithmic tricks, and memory optimizations.

-Second, exafmm-t is concise but highly optimized.
+Exafmm-t is concise but highly optimized.
 In addition to multi-threading, we further speed up the near-range interactions using SIMD vectorization (SSE/AVX/AVX-512); we use the cache optimization proposed in PVFMM to improve performance of the far-range interactions.
 If offers high-level Python APIs.

-Greengard and Rokhlin pioneered the original FMM work (@GreengardRokhlin1987) in 1987.
-Over the past few decades, a plethora of high-performance FMM implementations (@yokotaFMMBasedDual2013, @malhotraPVFMMParallelKernel2015, @blanchardScalFMMGenericParallel2015, @choiCPUGPUHybrid2014) have emerged.
-However, many of them are geared towards specific research needs complicated to understand. less accessible to other users
+However, many of them are geared towards specific research needs complicated to understand.
-This motivates us

 We are currently integrating exafmm-t into Bempp-cl, an open-source boundary element package in Python.
 It uses FMM to reduce time and memory cost of solving the dense linear systems arising in boundary element applications.